stevendnoble/project1/readme.md

 ## Scope

-My app will have two views, one for a teacher and one for students.
+My app will have two views, one for a teacher (admin) and one for students (users).
 The student view will work on a computer or a mobile phone.
 It will be very simple.
 The student will be given a multiple choice question with four choices.
 They will press a button, and their answer will be sent to the server and recorded along with the amount of time that it took to answer.

 The teacher view will have two options:  create a new question or view results.
 When the teacher views the results, it shows which students answered correctly, which students answered incorrectly, and a pie chart breakdown of the answers.
 This will allow the teacher to get a better understanding of where students are having trouble.